kosa215/DIY-Saab-9-3-Tachometer/README.md

 I did a lot of things in order to get this thing done.
 I'll try to recount them chronologically.

 ### Step 1 - Design the tachometer and integrate it into Python.
 The first thing I did was take a detailed picture of my car's tachometer, and trace it in Inkscape.
 Now I had a digital copy of the background of the gauge, as well as a digital copy of the needle.
 I applied a little styling, saved them both as separate files, then used the pygame module in python to draw them when I ran my Python script.
+I also wrote some code for rotating the needle based on an RPM value.
 The result is below.

 ![before and after.](/images/tach_compare.png)

 ### Step 2 - Get it onto the Raspberry Pi
 This step was pretty simple.
 I was running Raspbian on the Pi, so all I had to do was clone my private git repository.
 After doing that I had the file on the Pi.
 Next I had to set up the Touch Screen and Case.
 After applying some elbow grease, I now had the Raspberry Pi inside the case, connected to the screen.
-I connected a USB
+I connected a wireless USB keyboard+mouse combo that I used for most of my in-vehicle development.

+### Step 3 - Connect Arduino to Pi and OBDII
+Physically, the connection here goes:

+OBDII port near brake pedal -> ODBII-to-DB9 cable -> CAN shield -> Arduino -> USB cable -> Raspberry Pi

+The setup was kind of [messy](/videos/messy.gif) at this point, but I had what I needed to start messing around with the vehicle.
+I implemented a basic CAN reader program using the

 ## Future tasks
 -Hijack text-display on Saab panel to display the gear.